 In order for skeletal muscle fibers to contract, there needs to be an electrical event (an action potential) that is followed by a mechanical event (the contraction of the muscle fiber).

-- Uncovering the active sites allows the myosin heads to bind to the actin binding sites, forming cross bridges.
-In the resting state, the myosin head is "cocked" which means it is in a high-energy complex.
+Uncovering the active sites allows the myosin heads to bind to the actin binding sites, forming cross bridges.
+In the muscle relaxed state, the myosin head is "cocked" which means it is in a high-energy complex but is not able to bind to an actin active site.
 It also has ADP and phosphate (Pi) attached to it.
-When the myosin head binds to the actin binding site it causes a bond formation which releases energy.
+When troponin binds calcium, it goes through a confirmational change that moves tropomyosin off an actin active site.
+With this active site exposed, myosin binds to the actin and initiates a bond formation that releases energy.
 Some of this energy is recaptured in the phosphate bond which causes the bond to break.
 The rest of the energy escapes as heat.
-Removing the phosphate will cause the myosin hinge region to return (bend) to its resting state.
+Removing the phosphate will cause the myosin hinge region to return (bend or "uncock") to it low energy state.
 This bending, called the power stroke, forcefully pulls the actin past the myosin.
 During the power stroke, the ADP is also released from the myosin.
 Recall that in the arrangement of the thick filaments, half of the myosin molecules are pointing one way, and half are pointing the other.
 Since the myosin heads on the opposite ends of the thick filaments all pull towards the middle, the overall effect is to cause the sarcomere to shorten.
 As all of the sarcomeres in the muscle fiber shorten, the entire muscle shortens or contracts.

 One other important concept: Using the analogy above, when we climb a ladder, we don't take both hands off of the rungs at the same time.
 Likewise, when muscles contract, the myosin heads are cycling asynchronously, meaning that they don't all bind actin at the same time, and they don't all release at the same time.
 At any given time, the 300 or so myosin heads in one thick filament will be at different stages of the cross-bridge cycle.